bodywork-ml/bodywork-pymc3-project/README.md

 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/bodywork-pymc3-project-inference-data.png"/>
 </div>

+On the left-hand side, the plot shows the distribution of samples for each parameter in the model.
+We compute the mean of each distribution as:

+- `beta_0 = 0.996`
+- `beta_1 = 1.248`
+- `beta_2 = 1.510`
+- `sigma = 0.766`

+Which are very close to the original parameters used to generate the dataset (as you'd hope).

+On the right-hand side, the same samples are plotted, but in the sequence in which they were generated by the MCMC algorithm (from which we infer that the simulation is 'stable').

-### Testing the Model
+### Step 3 - Testing the Model

 The output from the MCMC algorithm allows us to draw samples of the models' parameters.
-We choose to draw 100 samples of the models' parameters, then use the model and the features from the **test** data, to generate a distribution of data label samples, for each instance of feature data we want to score.
+We choose to draw 100 samples, which enables us to generate 100 possible predictions for every instance of feature data - i.e., we generate a distribution of predicted data labels, for each instance of feature data we want to score.

 Most performance metrics for ML models require a point-estimate of the predicted label, not a distribution.
 We have chosen to compute the mean (expected) label for every set of predicted label samples, so we can compare a single prediction to the actual value and compute the Mean Absolute Percentage Error (MAPE).